jessicabohannon/Lahman-Baseball/README.md

 # Lahman Baseball

-This project delves deep into America's favorite pastime, exploring player statistics, salaries, and historical trends.
+This SQL project delves deep into America's favorite pastime, exploring player statistics, salaries, and historical trends.
 From uncovering the shortest player's career to identifying the highest-earning Vanderbilt alumni in the majors, this analysis provides a comprehensive look at the intricacies of the sport.

 This analysis contains two parts:
 * An initial analysis, answering 10 prompted questions.
 See the [queries here](https://github.com/jessicabohannon/Lahman-Baseball/blob/main/scripts/lahman.sql).